boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-replace-value/column-level-support.md

 ![Column level support output](/static/assets/working-with-datasource/configuring-replace-value/images/sshot-9.png)

-## Configuring the Replace value in Column by Add rule option
+## Configuring the Replace Value in Column by Add rule option

 The addition of the rule feature in the replace value support allows you to modify any values in any column from the datasource, as well as customize null and blank values.